 The city of Hebron is full of closures.
 Some have been in place for years…

 You will also see, in Hebron, closures made out of piles of razor wire.
-It may appear easy enough to remove such a closure, but remember that this is an area under severe military lockdown with thousands of soldiers present, so you would not.
+It may appear easy enough to remove such a closure, but remember that this is an area under severe military lockdown with thousands of soldiers marching down the streets, so you would not remove this closure.

-In Hebron, you will see many closures like this one, which block people from accessing the city’s main road, Shohada Street.
+In Hebron, you will see many closures like this one, which block people from accessing the city’s main road, Shuhada Street.

-You will see closures like this one, also along Shohada Street.
+You will see closures like this one, also along Shuhada Street.

-You will also see this barrier, or a barrier like this, lining Shohada Street itself, as Palestinians are only allowed to walk on parts of the street and are not allowed to drive along it.
+You will also see this barrier, or a barrier like this, lining Shuhada Street itself.
+Palestinians are only allowed to walk on parts of the street and are not allowed to drive along it.
 Barriers such as this are constantly moving and changing.

 As we will discuss more in the next episode, closures can block access to entire neighborhoods, forcing residents to move out.
 A closure can also refer to a business, a home, or even a school has been forcibly shut down by the soldiers.